pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-giving-instant-gratification-to-increase-your-app-user-base.md

 layout: blog
 ---

-If you’ve got an idea for an app, you might want to consider how quickly it gives value back to your end user.
-By that we mean, do people get something out of it quickly?
-An app should give some value within seconds or minutes of use, not hours or days.
+If you’re thinking of taking a mobile app to market, one essential thing to consider is this: how quickly does your app give value back to your end user?
+By that I mean, do people get something out of the app quickly?
+And by quickly, I'm thinking within seconds or minutes of use, not hours or days.

 <!--more-->

 ## Giving value early leads to more users
-The quicker you give some value, the more likely users are to remain engaged.
+The quicker your app gives some value, the more likely your users are to remain engaged.
 The more engaged they are, the more likely they’ll return to your app.
 In turn, fewer users will give up on your app, and so you’ll see a faster-growing user base because existing users stick around.
 Financially, you’ll get more bang for each buck spent advertising.
-In other words, your acquisition costs will be less.
+In other words, your acquisition costs will be lower.

-> Note: for those making enterprise apps, you’re probably more interested in making staff more efficient and have a captive audience.
-In this case, the higher engagement will mean more usage, which in turn will give more efficiency savings.
-Similarly, you’ll have to spend less time encouraging teams to adopt the app, because they realise the benefits more quickly and don’t have to be reminded.
+> Note: for those making enterprise apps for company employees, you’re probably more interested in helping them be more efficient.
+In this case, giving value to them quickly will translate to people using the app more, which in turn will help you get the efficiency savings you set out to achieve.
+At the same time, you’ll spend less time having to "encourage" teams to adopt the app, which is a common management challenge that can also lead to hindered progress.

-As a taster, here are some examples of apps that give value in seconds
+As an example, here are some examples of apps that give value in seconds

 * Instagram -  As soon as you apply a filter to your first photo, you’ve got a nicer looking photo.
 * RunKeeper - As soon as you start your run, you know your pace and distance covered